|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 One of the ways the university encourages students to oppose harassment is to “refuse to go along with harassment masked as humour/academic debate.”

-The Office is described as being able to “listen, help you assess your situation and explore options to remedy the situation,” but does not itself officially reprimand discrimination or harassment.
+The University of Guelph Office of Diversity and Human Rights is described as being able to “listen, help you assess your situation and explore options to remedy the situation,” but does not itself officially reprimand discrimination or harassment.
 According to Human Rights at the University of Guelph, the role of the Office includes “bringing to the attention of persons with supervisory responsibilities any University policy, procedure or practice that appears to discriminate against an individual or a group based on prohibited grounds;” as well as contributing to a “fact-finding team” comprised of both staff and students to help address the situation.
 The document suggests that the University prefers conflict resolution involving arbitration and mediation to settle problems of discrimination.

 In a 2012 issue of the school’s newspaper, The Ontarian, a number of faculty and lecturers submitted a letter regarding Israeli Apartheid Week (IAW).
 The letter stated: